Cohomology of cluster varieties. I. Locally acyclic case: Introduction

 Let $G$ be a simple complex algebraic group with Lie algebra $\fg$, and let $B, B_-$ be opposite Borel subgroups.
 Let $G/B$ be the flag variety with Schubert cells $\mathring X_w := B w B/B \subset G/B$ and opposite Schubert cells $\mathring X^w:=B_- wB/B \subset G/B$, where $w$ denotes an element of the Weyl group of $G$.

 The \defnintro{open Richardson variety} is the intersection $R^u_v = \mathring X_v \cap \mathring X^u$.
 It is a smooth affine algebraic variety, and is nonempty when $u \leq v$ in Bruhat order.
 A folklore conjecture states that the coordinate ring $\cO(R^u_v)$ is a cluster algebra.
 Leclerc \cite{Lec} has defined a candidate cluster algebra $A^u_v$ and proved that $A^u_v$ injects into $\cO(R^u_v)$.
 Goodearl and Yakimov \cite{GY} have studied the closely related conjecture for double Bruhat cells.
-Muller and Speyer \cite{MS} have studied the special case of open projected Richardson varieties in the Grassmannian.
+Muller and Speyer \cite{MS} have studied the special case of open projected Richardson varieties in the Grassmannian. \footnote{Very recently, the mixed Hodge structure of ``open positroid varieties" were computed in \cite{GL2}, where our curious Lefschetz theorem is applied to settle unimodality and symmetry questions in $q,t$-Catalan theory.}

-We refine the conjecture as follows. \begin{conjecture} The open Richardson variety $R^u_v$ is a cluster variety satisfying the Louise property and of full rank. \end{conjecture}
+We refine the conjecture as follows. \begin{conjecture} \footnote{For recent progress on this conjecture, see \cite{SSBW,GL,Ing}.} The open Richardson variety $R^u_v$ is a cluster variety satisfying the Louise property and of full rank. \end{conjecture}

 In \cite{MS}, Muller and Speyer show that the Grassmannian is a cluster variety satisfying the Louise property.

 The varieties $R^u_v$ were studied by Kazhdan and Lusztig.
 The point counts $\#R^u_v(\FF_q)$ are given by their $R$-polynomials \cite{KL}.